Moha Moukhliss

-Mohamed Aiman Moukhliss Agmir (محمد أيمن مخلص; born 6 February 2000), known as Moha Moukhliss or just Moha, is a Spanish professional footballer who plays as a midfielder for Liga Portugal 2 club Vizela.
+Mohamed Aiman Moukhliss Agmir (محمد أيمن مخلص; born 6 February 2000), known as Moha Moukhliss or just Moha, is a Spanish professional footballer who plays as a midfielder for Ukrainian Premier League club Karpaty Lviv.

 Club career

 Born in Madrid to Moroccan parents, Moha joined Real Madrid's La Fábrica in 2010, aged ten, from EDM San Blas.
 On 2 September 2019, after finishing his formation, he was loaned to RC Celta de Vigo's reserves in Segunda División B, for one year.

 Moha made his senior debut on 18 September 2019, starting in a 4–2 home win over UD Melilla, and scored his first senior goal the following 2 February by netting the equalizer in a 1–1 away draw against Marino de Luanco.
 He returned to Castilla on 4 August 2020, after Celta did not exercise his buyout clause, but moved to another reserve team, Real Valladolid Promesas on a four-year contract sixteen days later.

 On 5 April 2021, Moha was included in the Real Valladolid squad against FC Barcelona, wearing the number 35 jersey.
 He remained an unused substitute in the 1–0 loss at the Camp Nou.

 On 24 August 2022, Moha left Valladolid, and moved to Segunda División newcomers FC Andorra two days later, on a three-year deal.
 He made his professional debut on 9 October, coming on as a second-half substitute for Rubén Bover in a 0–0 away draw against Málaga CF.

 On 31 January 2023, Moha was loaned to FC Barcelona Atlètic for the remainder of the 2022–23 Primera Federación.
 On 21 July, his loan was extended for a further year.

 On 30 August 2024, Moha signed with Murcia in Primera Federación.

 On 3 July 2025, Moha moved to Vizela in Liga Portugal 2 on a one-season deal.

+On 3 July 2026, Moha joined Karpaty Lviv in Ukraine, signing a contract for three seasons with an optional fourth.